ysyk2021/how-to-build-better-habits-and-routines-techniques-for-increased-productivity-and-success/src/chapter-1-2.md

-# Understanding the Connection Between Habits, Routines, and Productivity

 In this chapter, we will explore the fundamental connection between habits, routines, and productivity.
 Understanding this relationship is essential for anyone seeking to develop more effective habits and routines that lead to increased productivity and success.